medialab/xan/docs/cmd/join.md

     $ xan join -R user_ user_id tweets.csv id accounts.csv > joined.csv

+# Fuzzy join

+This command is also able to perform a so-called "fuzzy" join using the following flags:

+    * -c, --contains: matching a substring (e.g. "john" in "My name is john")
+    * -r, --regex: using a regular expression
+    * -u, --url-prefix: matching by url prefix (e.g. "lemonde.fr/business")

+The file containing patterns has to be, by convention, given on the right, while the left one should contain values that will be tested against those patterns.

+This means --left can still be used to emit rows without any match.

+Fuzzy-join is a costly operation, especially when testing a large number of patterns, so a -p/--parallel and -t/--threads flag can be used to use multiple CPUs and speed up the search.

+A typical use-case for this command is to fuzzy search family names, using regex patterns, in some text column of a CSV file, all while keeping any match-related column from the pattern file.

+This said, if you only need to filter rows of the second file and don't actually need to join columns from the patterns file, you should probably use `xan search --patterns` instead.

 # Memory considerations

     - `inner join`: the command does not try to be clever and